Influenza: Seasonal Flu 2019-2020

 Influenza (Seasonal Flu) CEU course covering the flu shot, transmission, symptoms, diagnosis, and treatment during the 2019-2020 season.
 Distinguish flu vs. cold.
 Discuss infection control and current flu vaccination recommendations.
 Applicable for nursing, occupational therapy, physical therapy, and EMS personnel.

 Contact Hours: 2

-LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be able to demonstrate knowledge of the symptoms, treatment, and prevention of seasonal influenza for 2018–19.
-Specific learning objectives for this course include:
+LEARNING OUTCOME AND OBJECTIVES: Upon completion of this course, you will be able to demonstrate knowledge of the symptoms, treatment, and prevention of seasonal influenza for 2019–20.
+Specific learning objectives to address potential knowledge gaps include:

 - Discuss key concepts related to the transmission, symptoms, diagnosis, and treatment of influenza (flu).